gsauthof/python-eti/README.md

 This repository contains a code-generator that turns a Deutsche Börse ETI (Enhanced Trading Interface) protocol description into Python bindings.
+It supports EOBI (market data) protocol descriptions, as well.

+There is also a code generator for creating Wireshark protocol dissector from these protocol descriptions.

-It's a private research project for investigating how binary serialisation/deserialization code can profit from modern Python features.
+This is a private research project for investigating how binary serialisation/deserialization code can profit from modern Python features and other experiments.

-It also support EOBI (market data) protocol descriptions.

 2021, Georg Sauthoff <mail@gms.tf>